Investors ready for U.S. earnings as inflation worries run high - NewsBreak

 Energy, materials and industrials sectors are expected to post the biggest year-over-year earnings gains in the fourth quarter, according to Refinitiv data.

-Energy has been by far the strongest S&P 500 sector performer in early 2022, with the S&P 500 energy index (.SPNY) up about 14% since Dec.
-31, supported by tight supply, following a whopping 48% gain in 2021. read more
+Energy has been by far the strongest S&P 500 sector performer in early 2022, with the S&P 500 energy index up about 14% since Dec.
+31, supported by tight supply, following a whopping 48% gain in 2021.

-Results from oil majors ExxonMobil (XOM.N) and Chevron (CVX.N) are due in a couple of weeks.
+Results from oil majors ExxonMobil and Chevron are due in a couple of weeks.

 But all 11 of the S&P 500 sectors are slated to show profit growth for the fourth quarter of 2021, while revenue growth for the period is seen at 12.1%.
 That growth level would also be lower than in recent quarters, based on Refinitiv data.